The Potential to Aid in the Diagnosis of Autism

-Autism Diagnostic Technologies, Inc. has developed a method of mapping brains using current technologies combined with a unique invention to compare normal brains to autistic, dyslexic, and Alzheimer’s affected brains.
+Autism Diagnostic Technologies, Inc. in collaboration with the University of Louisville, is involved in researching and developing a method of mapping brains using current technologies combined with a state of the art technology to compare normal brains to autistic, dyslexic, and Alzheimer’s affected brains.

-- Faster and more accurate analysis of the brain using three dimensional mesh mapping to determine significant locations that correlate with brain structure and disease
+- Provide fast and accurate analysis of the brain using three-dimensional mesh mapping to determine significant locations that correlate with brain structure and disease,

-- Can diagnose Autism in infants as young as six months old at >94% rate of accuracy
+- Aid in the diagnosis of Autism in infants as young as six months

-- Measures the thickness of Cerebral White Matter (CWM) gyrification; and analyzes the shape of and classifies brain based on this measurement
+- Provide the ability to measure the thickness of Cerebral White Matter (CWM) gyrification; and analyzes the shape of and classifies brain based on this measurement

-Recent Health News – Brain scans show early signs of autism in high-risk children.
+Recent Research News – Brain scans show early signs of autism in high-risk children.

 Doctors in a national study were able to predict with 80 percent accuracy which children would develop autism by age 2 through analysis of MRI brain scans at ages 6 months and 1 year — the earliest yet indicator of the possible development of the condition.

 The first-of-its-kind research paves the way to predicting which children will develop the neurodevelopmental condition significantly before common behavioral symptoms emerge.
 Two is the standard age of diagnosis using conventional measures, which include a parental questionnaire.